 Wales is a beautiful island country in the United Kingdom.
 English is the main spoken language although the majority of the people are bilingual with the welsh language being a popular alternative to English.
 All international arrivals by air have to go through the Cardiff International Airport as it is the only international airport in Wales.
 The airport is served by several international airlines connecting it to various cities around the world.
-Some of the airlines that operate from the airport include Air Malta, KLM, BH Air and Monarch Airlines.
-Alternatively tourist can land in England, Scotland or Ireland and get to Wales by either bus or ferry.
+Some of the airlines that operate from the airport include Air Malta, KLM, BH Air, and Monarch Airlines.
+Alternatively tourists can land in England, Scotland, or Ireland and get to Wales by either bus or ferry.

 Wales is a renowned tourist destination, and it has well developed holiday facilities.
 There are numerous accommodation facilities but reservations might be required during the summer as there is always an increase in visitors.

 The other important tourist attractions in Wales are the national parks.
-In Wales national parks have various facilities for visitors, which include public toilets, car parks, Visitor information centers and gift shops.
+In Wales national parks have various facilities for visitors, which include public toilets, car parks, visitor information centers, and gift shops.
 The favorite national parks include: the Pembrokeshire cost National park and the Brecon Beacons national park.

 Wales has numerous museums each with a uniquely interesting collecting of works of art, artifacts, and other ornamental works.
 Each museum has an unforgettable tale, and many of these museums are must-visit tourist destinations.
 Some of these museums are The National Museum, St Fagan’s National History Museum, The National Slate Museum, Big Pit, the National Coal Museum, Blaenafon, The National Woollen Museum, The National Roman Legionary Museum and the National Waterfront Museum.